-For many years, we have been increasing our use of recycled aluminum from scrap, including painted scrap, in our manufacturing process and working to identify new sources of scrap and processes to reuse it.
-Recycling aluminum saves more than 90% of the energy that would be needed to create a comparable amount of the metal from raw materials.
-The scrap we utilize includes scrap purchased from traders and distributors, as well scrap from customers and internal operations.
-A majority of the aluminum and other alloying metals we use is scrap.
+For many years, we have been increasing our use of pre-consumer and postconsumer recycled aluminum, including painted scrap, in our manufacturing process and working to identify new sources of scrap and processes to reuse it.
+Recycling aluminum saves more than 90% of the energy that would be needed to create a comparable amount of primary aluminum.
+The recycled aluminum we utilize includes scrap purchased from traders and distributors, as well as scrap from customers and internal operations.
+A majority of the aluminum and other alloying metals we use is recycled.

 We continue to evaluate opportunities to increase our use of recycled materials for use within our operations.
-Our aerospace/ high strength applications, generally utilize more primary aluminum than scrap or recycled material, however, we maximize the opportunities to participate in closed loop recycling arrangements with our customers to reduce the need for primary aluminum.
+Our aerospace/high strength applications generally utilize more primary aluminum than scrap or recycled material, however, we maximize the opportunities to participate in closed loop recycling arrangements with our customers to reduce the need for primary aluminum.